BattMoTeam/BattMoApp/README.md

 The application consists of a Web socket API build with **HTTP.jl** and configered to run BattMo simulations, and a graphical user interface build with **Streamlit**.

+> The source code of the web socket API has been moved from this repository to a new repository dedicated to the API on itself: [BattMoAPI](https://github.com/BattMoTeam/BattMoAPI/)

 ## Using the application

 The BattMo application can very easily be used on [app.batterymodel.com](http://app.batterymodel.com/).
 If you'd rather use the application offline, it can be installed using Docker.
-If you'd like to install for development, see the next section called 'Developer installation'.
+If you'd like to install for development, see the section called 'Developer installation'.

 ### Install with Docker

-The BattMo GUI is available as a set of Docker images in the Github container registry and can be found among BattMoTeam's packages.
+The BattMoApp is available as a set of Docker images in the Github container registry and can be found among BattMoTeam's packages.
 In order to use it you have to install Docker and Docker Compose.
 See the [Docker website](https://www.docker.com/) for more information about Docker and how to install it.
 Assuming you have both Docker and Docker Compose installed on your machine:

 Open a bash terminal and pull the latest Docker images from the registry.
 For the Docker image that represents the GUI: